microsoft/workshop-library/full/intro-minapi/README.md

 });
 ```

-The preceding code enables middleware to serve the generated OpenAPI description as JSON content, enables middle to serve the Swagger UI elements, and specifies the OpenAPI description's endpoint.
+The preceding code enables middleware to serve the generated OpenAPI description as JSON content, enables middleware to serve the Swagger UI elements, and specifies the OpenAPI description's endpoint.

 Go back to your browser where your app is and navigate to this URL [https://localhost:5001/swagger](https://localhost:5001/swagger).